June Jones declines University of Hawaii football coaching job

 On Monday, Jones, 68, applied for the job that was vacated with Todd Graham’s resignation last week in the aftermath of complaints of the culture Graham fostered under his two-season leadership.

-Jones and UH athletic director David Matlin met in a Zoom meeting on Wednesday.
+Jones and Matlin met in a Zoom meeting on Wednesday.
 Matlin, who returned from a mainland trip today, also interviewed other candidates on Wednesday.

 The rejection appears to vault former UH quarterback Tim Chang as a front-runner for the job.
 Brian Smith, a former UH center who was at Washington State, also is a known candidate.